 Seeds should well and truly be sprouting by day 5 and that’s perfect time to feed them to your lucky chooks!

 And voila!
 Bon appetite!
 Presto!
 Huzzah!
 Happy days!
 Your chooks will gobble up these tasty seed sprouts like they were candy!

 Growing seed sprouts for your laying ladies is one of the purest ways you can express your love and affection for your flock of fine feathered friends.
 But, if you really want to cultivate a flock of chipper and cheery chooks, they need a coop with character.
 Make sure you check out the Taj Mahal, Penthouse and Mansion coops, which will surely put a smile on your ladies beaks.

 Knowing the best feed, shelter and products for our chooks helps us to be eggcellent keepers.
 There are just so many things to consider when becoming a chicken parent from other pets to health issues.
 Did you know many chicken keepers struggle to handle chicken health or behaviour issues, especially in the first few years of having a flock?

 This is why I recommend Chickenpedia to all my readers.
 They have comprehensive online courses on everything you didn’t know you need to know and then some more!
 From healthcare to raising baby chicks to feeding and behavior, you’ll find beginner-friendly courses that’ll give you the knowledge and confidence to successfully look after your chickens.

 As a member, you will get access to ALL their incredible courses.
 No need to wing it, become the ultimate chicken eggspert!
-Check out Chickenpedia today and with my discount code (BOKBOK50), you can get 50% off!
+Check out Chickenpedia today!